Connection Days for Teams

 How does it work?

-Bookings available Tuesday to Friday between the months of May and October
+Bookings available Tuesday to Friday between the months of May and October - a suggested flow is below:

 • Arrive for 10am start, coffee & tea